ARM-software/AVH-MLOps/README.md

 :-------------------|:------------------------------
 [.github/workflows](./.github/workflows)           | GitHub Action workflow definitions.
 [AVH-MLOps-main](./AVH-MLOps-main)                 | Simple "Hello World" test project with vcpkg installation for desktop usage.
+[mlek-kws](./mlek-kws)                             | MLEK Keyword Spotting (KWS) example with ML library generation and test execution.
+This project runs on all relevant Cortex-M and Ethos-U targets and can be compiled using different toolchains.
 [TFLmicrospeech](./TFLmicrospeech)                 | TensorFLow Lite Microspeech example with ML library generation and test execution.
 This project runs on all relevant Cortex-M and Ethos-U targets and can be compiled using different toolchains.
 [docker_base](./docker_base)                       | Docker base image with all tools (see Arm Tools Artifactory).
 [docker_licensed](./docker_licensed)               | Import license file into the Docker base image.